 - In the same wok over medium heat, pour in the prepared sauce and bring to a simmer.

-- Stir in the cornstarch slurry (2 tablespoons cornstarch + 6 tablespoons water) and cook until the sauce thickens.
+- Stir in the cornstarch slurry (2 tablespoons of cornstarch and 6 tablespoons of water) and cook until the sauce thickens.

 - Add back the seafood and vegetables.
 Stir and cook for another 1 to 2 minutes until everything is cooked through.